apache/druid/docs/content/operations/management-guis.md

   ~ under the License.
   -->

-# GUIs
+# Management GUIs

-Druid has a few console UIs that provide cluster management functionality, described below.

 ## Druid Console

 Druid provides a console for managing datasources, segments, tasks, data processes (Historicals and MiddleManagers), and coordinator dynamic configuration.
 The user can also run SQL and native Druid queries within the console.

 To use this console, it is necessary to run a [Router](../development/router.html) process.
+We recommend running this process on your Query server.

 In addition, the following cluster settings must be enabled: